Academic, Vaccination, and Cancellation Policies

 CDC Travel Guidance

-We will send a weekly email update regarding the Center of Disease Control's travel guidance for Greece.
+We will send a weekly email update regarding the Center of Disease Control's travel guidance for Greece and Austria.